-In addition, the barrier difficulty in identifying appropriate tasks for newcomers, which was previously identified as an important barrier for newcomers (Steinmacher et al., 2015c), was pointed as a challenge for mentors as well.
-According to P3, "to keep them [the newcomers] engaged you need [...] to pick a task that is appropriate for them...something that is interesting, which can be a challenge for mentors."
-When a newcomer's background and goals are unclear, it can be difficult for the mentor to point them to a specific task.
+In addition, the barrier difficulty in identifying appropriate tasks for newcomers, which was previously identified as an important barrier for newcomers (Steinmacher et al. 2015c), was pointed as a challenge for mentors as well.
+According to P3, "to keep them [the newcomers] engaged you need [...] to pick a task that

-4.1.4 Technical Barriers
+4.1.4.
+Technical barriers

-We identified only one technical barrier that affects both mentors and mentees: dif-ferences in the devices that mentors and mentees use.
+We identified only one technical barrier that affects both mentors and mentees: differences in the devices that mentors and mentees use.
 When mentors and mentees are not using compatible devices or operating systems, it is hard for a mentor to help resolve a newcomer issue.
 P2 stated

 "the operating system and distribution my computer is running is very different to what the newcomer is running.
 If a newcomer has an issue, I try to reproduce it, and I may not have this issue which makes it harder to help."

-4.2 RQ2: What are the barriers that affect OSS newcomers from the mentors' perspective?
+4.2.
+RQ2: what are the barriers that affect OSS newcomers from the mentors' perspective?

 Our interviewees reported 34 barriers that newcomers encounter while onboarding to OSS projects.
 A summary of these barriers is found in Table 5.
 In this section, we aim to add to the existing literature by identifying the barriers faced by newcomers from the perspective of mentors.
-We focus our discussion on the barriers that do not appear in Steinmacher et al.'s barriers model (Steinmacher et al., 2015b).
+We focus our discussion on the barriers that do not appear in Steinmacher et al.'s barriers model (Steinmacher et al. 2015b).